 You’ll be seen as a risk taker.
 But if your risks don’t produce cash they’ll certainly produce publicity.

-Please call Seamus Parfrey today on 021 431 0266 if you need further information on coping with self employment or a free consultation.
+Please call Seamus Parfrey today on 021 431 0266 if you need further information on coping with self employment or a consultation.

 Related Article: So You’re Thinking of Starting Your Own Business?